Ajallen14/Javascript/README.md

 ```
 prod.name = 'Cotton Socks';
 console.log(prod.name)
-the name will change from 'Socks' to 'Cotton socks'.
 ```
+The name will change from 'Socks' to 'Cotton socks'.
 To remove a property from the object use the keyword 'delete'
 ```
 delete prod.price;